How do we maintain a strong bond with our online students? Do we have to start from scratch?

 When I got started with my virtual classes, I made sure that I was ready with my effective virtual classroom management plan.
 I absolutely know that this can never be an easy journey, but with my ‘compassionate moves’, I am offering my students inspiring online learning experiences.

 I make them active participants of learning and just mere spectators.
 It counts.
 It really is.

 5. Celebrate celebrations!

 Don’t forget to celebrate!
 Aside from the successes and academic achievements of our students, it’s crucial to celebrate important occasions in their lives.
-This will give them a sense of belongingness and will strengthen your bond.
+This will give them a sense of belonging and will strengthen your bond.